Home directories

 • There will be a link to the last daily snapshot named daily-<username>

-• Weekly – each of these are kept for one month and are taken on Sundays
+• Weekly – each of these is kept for one month and are taken on Sundays

 • The format of this snapshot is weekly-<username>_YYYY-MM-DD